South Gyeongsang Province: History

+Joseon

+In 1407, for military purposes, the administrative districts were reorganized, with Gyeongsang-do being divided into Gyeongsangjwa-do (or Gyeongsangjwa Province; left) and Gyeongsangwu-do (or Gyeongsangwu Province; right) as the reference points of the Nakdong River.

 Before 1895, the area corresponding to modern-day South Gyeongsang Province was part of Gyeongsang Province, one of the Eight Provinces of Korea during the Joseon dynastic kingdom.
 In 1895, southern Gyeongsang was replaced by the districts of Jinju in the west and Dongnae (modern-day Busan) in the east.
 In 1896, they were merged to form South Gyeongsang Province.

+Today

-The provincial capital was originally at Jinju; it moved in 1925 to Busan.During the Japanese rule of Korea, the province was known as Keishōnan-dō.
+The provincial capital was originally at Jinju; it moved in 1925 to Busan.
+During the Japanese rule over Korea, the province was known as Keishōnan-dō.
 In 1948, South Gyeongsang Province became part of South Korea.
 In 1963, Busan separated from South Gyeongsang Province to become a Directly Governed City (Jikhalsi).
 In 1983, the provincial capital moved from Busan to Changwon.
 In 1995, Busan became a Metropolitan City (Gwangyeoksi), and Ulsan separated from South Gyeongsang Province to become a Metropolitan City in 1997.

 Geography

 The province is part of the Yeongnam region, on the north by North Gyeongsang Province, on the west by North Jeolla Province and South Jeolla Province, and on the south by the Korea Strait far from Nagasaki Prefecture, Japan.
 Most of the province is drained by the Nakdong River and its tributaries.
 The total area of the province is 10533 km2.

+The tail of the Taebaek Mountains reaches the east of the Province, and the Nakdong River flows in the middle of the mountain range.
+The Province is bordered by the Sobaek Mountains and Honam to the west.
+The central lowland spreads along the Nakdonggang River basin.
+The Nakdonggang River is collecting tributaries of Gyeongsangnam-do to develop the Gimhae Delta Plain near the downstream.
+Jirisan, Deogyusan, and Bagunsan are lined up in the west.